DimoIvanov86/DimoTest/README.md

 Enable USB Debugging on the device if using a real device.

 Download app-debug.apk file from the recources folder and install it on the phone.

+Android App:
+The Android app supports Android 12 and above, The app is using mocked data, so only the following email and password will go through the flow:

+Email: test@example.com

+Password: password123

+All other emails and password will be treated as a wrong email or password.